How to Dry Kitchen Sink Cabinets After Leaks

 - Cabinet supports becoming unstable

-If structural damage appears, further inspection may be needed to determine whether the leak source remains active.
+If structural damage appears, stop loading the cabinet and inspect further before covering the area or replacing stored items.
+Soft, crumbling, sagging, or separating cabinet materials may need repair or replacement after the leak source is corrected.
 In these situations, homeowners often benefit from reviewing how to fix persistent leaks under kitchen sinks to identify long-term solutions.

 Moisture Returns After Drying